Contents:

 Circulation | Philadelphia (P - 684,628,670), Denver (D - 217,660,000), San Francisco (S - 191,550,000) |

-Also an example of the rarest coins of the time were the 1943 copper pennies issued by mistake.
-They were minted from leftover copper material and are extremely rare.
-These coins are valued among collectors for their originality and can be worth a fortune at auctions.
+There also were 1943 copper pennies issued by mistake.
+They were minted from leftover copper material and are very rare in any WW2 coin collection.
+They are valued among collectors for their originality and can be worth a lot at auctions.

-Interesting Fact: 1943 wartime steel cents (pennies) 3-Coin Set, i.e. a set including 3 steel pennies with different mint marks “P”, “S”, “D” (set of 3 coins minted at three different mints) is very popular among collectors.
+1943 wartime steel cents (pennies) 3-Coin Set, i.e. a set including 3 steel pennies with different mint marks “P”, “S”, and “D” (set of 3 coins minted at three different mints) is very popular among collectors.
 Though the coin metal has no investment value, the set is a symbol of American patriotism and sacrifice during the war period.
-Canada’s Superman coins are also important for collectors although they are not very expensive.

 Military Nickels: Silver and Symbols on Five Cent Coins